 All hail the supreme cake icing: Swiss Meringue Buttercream!
 Is it new to you?
 Learn it’s history, advantages, and make this buttercream recipe like a pro with these buttercream basics and 3 tips if the icing goes berserk!

 One of my weaker skills in the kitchen is cake decorating and cake icing ideas.
-I am not a natural and I have ventured little into serious buttercream cake decorating.
+I am not a natural and I have ventured a little into serious buttercream cake decorating.
 I decided to do something about it and give it a real try.
 Now before you can really give basic cake decorating a try, you have to start off with the right icing.
 There are many options but the uncontested best frosting for piping for serious cake decoration is the Swiss Meringue Buttercream recipe.
 To succeed find out what buttercream basics you need to know.

-Buttercream for piping
+The Best Buttercream for Piping

-Swiss Meringue Buttercream is famous for its glossy finish, how well it holds a shape when piped, and for having an elastic quality.
-This is the best buttercream icing recipe on the cakes you buy at the high-end bakeries and the basic icing recipe for most wedding cakes.
+Swiss Meringue Buttercream is famous for its glossy finish, how well it holds a shape when piped, and for having elastic quality.
+This is the best buttercream icing recipe on the cakes you buy at high-end bakeries and the basic icing recipe for most wedding cakes.
 Homemade buttercream frosting is the best icing for piping to work with that will give a gorgeous result.

 The pictures above are of my very first attempt to learn how to decorate cakes and how to make buttercream icing, with the help of the Sensational Buttercream Decorating cookbook.
 I have a long way to go with some icing techniques but many are quick to learn, making it less stressful when learning simple cake icing tricks.

 The cookbook featured in this post was provided to me free of cost for review.
 Any personal opinions reflected in this post are my own and without influence.